signalfx/splunk-otel-lambda/README.md

     - `/opt/otel-proxy-handler` for wrapping regular handlers implementing `RequestHandler`, proxied through API Gateway, and enabling HTTP context propagation
     - `/opt/otel-stream-handler` for wrapping streaming handlers implementing `RequestStreamHandler`

-2. Span flush

-    Spans are sent synchronously, before the lamda function terminates.
-Default span flush wait timeout is 1 second.
-It is controlled with a following environment variable (value in milliseconds):
-    ```
-    OTEL_INSTRUMENTATION_AWS_LAMBDA_FLUSH_TIMEOUT: 30000
-    ```

-3. Context propagation
+2. Context propagation

     For more information about available context propagators, see the [Propagator settings](https://github.com/open-telemetry/opentelemetry-java/tree/v1.1.0/sdk-extensions/autoconfigure#customizing-the-opentelemetry-sdk) for the OpenTelemetry Java.

-4. Logging

-    Logging is controller with `OTEL_LAMBDA_LOG_LEVEL` environment variable.
-Default set to `WARN`.
-When set to `DEBUG`, the logging exporter is added to traces exporter in order to help verify exported data.

-    Please note that enabling `DEBUG` will generate additional logs which may in turn increase AWS CloudWatch costs.

 ### Python wrapper

-The Python wrapper is based on Splunk Distribution of OpenTelemetry Python version `v1.0.0`.
+The Python wrapper is based on Splunk Distribution of OpenTelemetry Python version `v1.2.0`.

 The official documentation of the upstream layer can be found [here](https://github.com/open-telemetry/opentelemetry-lambda/blob/main/python/README.md).